nv1t/blog/content/posts/2025-03-26-treadmill-telemetry.md

 - '/blog/img/2025/PXL_20250326_094740373.jpg'
 ---

-A while ago, I picked up a **Sportstech S-Walk treadmill** — a compact walking pad with built-in Bluetooth support.
+A while ago, I picked up a **Sportstech S-Walk treadmill**, a compact walking pad with built-in Bluetooth support.
 Naturally, I wanted to get _more_ out of it than the default app experience and the default app just sucked big time.
 So I started digging into the treadmill’s **BLE (Bluetooth Low Energy)** capabilities to read real-time speed, distance, and workout time.
 I found myself in **FTMS** (Fitness Machine Service), a standard for communicating protocol with fitness equipment over BLE.

 This post walks through the process of:
 - Connecting to the treadmill over BLE